 I design and run events on various topics at the intersection of academic life, academic writing, and welfare and mental health.
 Here are a few outlines to give you a sense of what I offer.

 How to work (and live) well

 Working habits tend to accrete in haphazard ways, many of which serve neither us or our work very well.
 This session invites you to turn a critical eye on your own routines and introduces you to ways of optimising them.
 Optional elements include:

 - reflecting on the multiple roles your life involves and how these give rise to goals that matter to you

 - joining the dots between daily and weekly levels of tasks and projects, your goals and roles for your current degree or position and beyond

 - exploring the distinction between urgency and importance and what that means for how you spend your time

 - investigating how long basic tasks (everyday and academic) actually take, and strategies for getting better at predicting and planning

-- inquiry into feelings of academic failure and how to overcome them
+- inquiring into feelings of academic failure and how to overcome them

-- simple physical stretches to remind you that your brain is part of your body
+- practising simple physical stretches to remind you that your brain is part of your body

 Is your web presence working for you?